-The adverse effect of the COVID-19 pandemic on various sectors of the Indian economy, including auto, electronic and consumer durables, hotels and restaurants, physical retail stores, non-essential ecommerce, tourism and hospitality, had slowed the rise of debit card transactions during the initial phase of COVID-19 in the last year However, consumer spending has begun to rise since then, and has nearly reached pre-COVID-19 levels by the end of fiscal year 2021.
+The adverse effect of the COVID-19 pandemic on various sectors of the Indian economy, including auto, electronic and consumer durables, hotels and restaurants, physical retail stores, non-essential ecommerce, tourism and hospitality, had slowed the rise of debit card transactions during the initial phase of COVID-19 in FY 2020.
+However, consumer spending has begun to rise since then, and has reached pre-COVID-19 levels by the end of fiscal year 2022.

-Exhibit 23: Debit Card Transactions by Volume (in Millions), FY 2017-21
+Exhibit 23: Debit Card Transactions by Volume (in Millions), FY 2017-23